anexiole/20210119_perl_test/README.md

 APPLICATION:
 ============

+Configuration:
+    By default, its output file will be a file called Output.csv located in the current directory.
+    To change the name and path of this default output file, head to generate_daily_summary_report.pl and alter the 'output' config element in the hash, %file.

+Execution:
     To run the application, you can optionally provide a '--input_file' flag.
 Else, by default it will just use a file called Input.csv in its current path.

+    PRE: run "chmod 755 generate_daily_summary_report.pl" to set the permissions up

+    To run it:

+     The command is "././generate_daily_summary_report.pl --input_file <input file other than input.csv>"

+Examples:

+1. "./generate_daily_summary_report.pl"
+2. "./generate_daily_summary_report.pl --input_file alternative_input.txt"